SQL Server MERGE statement is used to modify data in a target table based on data in a source table.

 Condition could have three possible result set as given below.

-NOT MATCHED BY SOURCE : When the rows in the target table that does not match any rows in the source table.
-If you want to validate the data in target table with the data in the source table, then you use this match condition to delete rows from the target table.
+NOT MATCHED BY SOURCE : When the rows in the target table do not match any rows in the source table.
+If you want to validate the data in target table with the data in the source table, then you use this not match condition to delete rows from the target table.

-Lets look at an example of Merge in SQL Server.
+Lets look at an example of using Merge statement in SQL Server.

-Suppose, you have given a task where you are asked to validate the data between two tables tables as source and target a following conditions:
+Suppose, you got a task where you have to validate the data between two tables tables one is source and other is target table based on following conditions:

-Update records, If target table have matching rows with source table then update the rows in the target table with the values coming from the source table.
+Update the records: If target table has matching rows with source table then update the rows in the target table with the values coming from the source table.

-Insert records, If source table do not have matching rows with target table then insert rows that are in the source table into the target table.
+Insert records: If source table does not have matching rows with target table then insert rows which are in the source table into the target table.

-Delete records, target table has some rows that do not exist in the source table then delete rows from target table to maintain the data integrity between source and target table.
+Delete records: if target table has any row/ rows which does not exist in the source table then delete those rows from target table to maintain the data integrity between source and target table.

-To implement the SQL logic for such task, definitely you need to write three different SQL statement to perform insert, update, and delete based on matching values between source and target table.
+To implement the SQL logic for such conditions, definitely you need to write three different SQL statement to perform insert, update, and delete operations based on matching values between source and target table.

-However, you can do it with single statement that is SQL MERGE statement rather writing three separate statement.
+However, you can do it using a single statement that is SQL MERGE statement rather than writing three separate T-SQL statement.

 Lets try to understand this with the help of following example, first we create a two sample tables named EMP_SRC ( a source table) and EMP_TRGT ( a target table) and insert some records.